yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-endpoint.md

 type: docs
 ---

-A private service endpoint (PSE) can be used to connect a YugabyteDB Managed VPC with other services on the same cloud provider - typically one that hosts an application that you want to have access to your cluster.
+A private service endpoint (PSE) can be used to connect a YugabyteDB Managed cluster that is deployed in a VPC with other services on the same cloud provider - typically one that hosts an application that you want to have access to your cluster.
 You must create a VPC and deploy your cluster before you can configure a PSE.

 ## Limitations